open-autonomy/escort/diagram/Synchronization.md

 > [!IMPORTANT]
 > It is the responsibility of the AHS to ensure that it is safe to respond on behalf of an AV.

-The following message provides an example of a escort change request that is accepted after the truck has come to a stop.
+The following message provides an example of a escort change request that is pending after the truck has come to a stop.

 ```json
 {